Shiitake: Taxonomy

-Habitat and distribution
+Distribution and habitat

 Shiitake grow in groups on the decaying wood of deciduous trees, particularly shii and other chinquapins, chestnut, oak, maple, beech, sweetgum, poplar, hornbeam, ironwood, and mulberry.
 Its natural distribution includes warm and moist climates in Southeast Asia.

-Cultivation history
+Cultivation

 The earliest written record of shiitake cultivation is seen in the Records of Longquan County (龍泉縣志) compiled by He Zhan (何澹) in 1209 during the Song dynasty in China.
 The 185-word description of shiitake cultivation from that literature was later cross-referenced many times and eventually adapted in a book by a Japanese horticulturist Satō Chūryō (佐藤中陵) in 1796, the first book on shiitake cultivation in Japan.

 The Japanese cultivated the mushroom by cutting shii trees with axes and placing the logs by trees that were already growing shiitake or contained shiitake spores.
 Before 1982, the Japan Islands' variety of these mushrooms could only be grown in traditional locations using ancient methods.
 A 1982 report on the budding and growth of the Japanese variety revealed opportunities for commercial cultivation in the United States.

-Shiitake are now widely cultivated worldwide, contributing about 25% of the total yearly production of mushrooms.
+Shiitake are widely cultivated worldwide, contributing about 25% of the total yearly production of mushrooms.
 Commercially, shiitake mushrooms are typically grown in conditions similar to their natural environment on either artificial substrate or hardwood logs, such as oak.